Helen Benedict: Biography

 Benedict was born in London, England, to parents Burton Benedict and Marion Steuber Benedict who were American anthropologists.
 As a child, she lived in Mauritius and Seychelles, where her parents conducted fieldwork.
 Seychelles became the setting for Benedict's novel, "The Edge of Eden."
 Her background as a child of anthropologists has informed her work both as a novelist and a journalist.

 Benedict grew up partly in London, partly in California, and attended university in both England and the United States.
 She worked for newspapers in both countries, and obtained her master's degree from the University of California, Berkeley, in 1979.
 She first began to publish in the United States that year and into the 1980s, with profiles of Nobel Laureate Isaac Bashevis Singer, Susan Sontag and New York writer Leonard Michaels, later collected in her anthology, "Portraits in Print."
 The anthology also contained Benedict's magazine profile of Nobel laureate Joseph Brodsky, Bernard Malamud and Paule Marshall.

-In 1981, Benedict moved to New York, where she freelanced for five years, publishing short stories and articles in literary journals, magazines and newspapers.
+In 1981, Benedict moved to New York City, where she freelanced for five years, publishing short stories and articles in literary journals, magazines and newspapers.
 She began teaching at Columbia University's Graduate School of Journalism in 1986, where she is now a full professor.

 Benedict's works have been translated and published in Egypt, Italy, the Netherlands, Greece, Germany, the Czech Republic, Hungary and Portugal.
 She has received fellowships from the Freedom Forum, MacDowell, Palazzo Rinaldi in Italy, the Ragdale Foundation, the Tyrone Guthrie Centre in Ireland, the Virginia Center for the Creative Arts, Ucross, I-Park and Yaddo.